ralph-uy-aes/homelab/tryhackme/fundamental-skills/python-basics.md

 2. Scapy - Send, sniff, dissect, and forge network packets
 3. Pwntools - CTF and exploit development library
 - To get these installed on your machine use `pip install <library>`

+#### Summary
+- This served to be a nice recap session for the Python experience I've already had.
+While I didn't learn anything new, the last time I used Python was almost a year ago now, so learning about basic syntax for scripting was really helpful